 I don’t know about you, but I was a kid whose favourite place in the world was the library.
 Books!
 Books everywhere!

 I still love the library and still go there (in person or online) multiple times a month.
-Libraries are where voracious readers live, and it’s a great – and often overlooked – place to promote your books, increase your visibility, find new fans to add to your tribe, and make more sales.
+Libraries are where voracious readers live, and it’s a great – and often overlooked – place to promote your books, increase your visibility, find new fans, and make more sales.

 Here are some ways to do that: